It’s a truth universally acknowledged that the younger generation will never measure up to the one that’s come before.

 “We’ve heard a lot about the ten thousand hours required for success; those people don’t spend ten thousand hours in their comfort zone; they work on extending their strengths, as well as identifying their weaknesses and doing something about them.”

 Professor Toni Noble, a leading educator and educational psychologist, a member of the National Centre Against Bullying, and with Helen McGrath the author of the National Safe Schools Framework and Bounce Back programs, expanded on Dweck’s fixed and growth mindset models.

 Noble’s work includes recent studies in Australian schools on the rising incidence of bullying.

-“Encouraging a child’s sense of self-worth by emphasising what they feel about themselves rather than what they’ve achieved is not helpful.
-Without a sense of achievement a child grows increasingly vulnerable; we’ve found it’s the children with the inflated opinion of their own self-worth who are more inclined to aggressive behaviour.”
+“Encouraging a child’s sense of self-worth by emphasizing what they feel about themselves rather than what they’ve achieved is not helpful.
+Without a sense of achievement, a child grows increasingly vulnerable; we’ve found it’s the children with the inflated opinion of their own self-worth who are more inclined to aggressive behaviour.”